Global Automotive Industry Trends: Navigating Change with Digital Innovations

 If you’re selling or managing vehicles, understanding the software side is crucial.
 Customers will ask questions about connectivity, data security, and feature upgrades, and you’ll want your team ready to answer confidently.

 AVT 360 digital replicas help you stay ahead here.
-You can highlight and software-based features — from screen layouts to charging animations — without needing a customer to sit in the actual car.
+You can highlight and software-based features from screen layouts to charging animations without needing a customer to sit in the actual car.
 That means faster sales, better customer education, and fewer handoffs between departments.

 Autonomous Driving Technologies in the Vehicle Industry

-Autonomy isn’t Science Fiction in the Automotive Market — But It’s Not Fully Here Yet Either
+Autonomy isn’t Science Fiction in the Automotive Market, But It’s Not Fully Here Yet Either

 You’ve seen the headlines.
 Cars that drive themselves.
 Fleets without drivers.
 A future where commuting is hands-free.
 It’s a compelling vision, but for now, full autonomy is still a work in progress.
 That said, the industry is making real, measurable steps.
 And if you’re in the automotive business, you need to know where things stand and where they’re headed next.
+The question isn’t whether autonomous tech will change your business, but how soon and how much.

 How Much Autonomous Driving Is Already on the Road?